OfficeDev/office-js-docs-pr/docs/develop/use-runtime-logging-to-debug-manifest.md

 To turn the feature off, remove the `RuntimeLogging` key from the registry.

-## Troubleshoot issues with add-in commands in your manifest
+## Troubleshoot issues with your manifest

 To use runtime logging to troubleshoot issues with add-in commands: